bobllor/macdeploy/README.md

 It is safe to skip this section, it is for users who are looking to integrate a CI/CD pipeline.

 There is an included action runner Docker container for the server, called `gopipe`.
-However this requires two self-hosted runner to use.
-Since this is intended for a private network, a spare macOS is required in order to utilize a second action runner.
+This requires two action runners, one for the container and one one a spare macOS (or another work around).

-By default the action runner build is not built with `docker_build.sh`, but can be enabled by including the flag argument `--action`.
+By default the action runner build is not built with `docker_build.sh`, and is enabled by including the flag argument `--action`.
-There will be additional checks for `.github/workflows` or `actions.yml` in the repository if the flag is given.
+Additional checks for `.github/workflows` or the `*.yml` in the repository if the flag is used.

 ## Logging